 These changes were arguably the most far-reaching measures that any government had taken in the field of social reform.

 Some credit ought to be given to the wartime Coalition Government.
-This consisted mostly of Conservatives as well as Liberal and Labour members.
-The Coalition was responsible for many of the acts and measures that would later result in the Welfare State.
+The coalition of Conservatives, Liberal and Labour members was responsible for many of the acts and measures that would later result in the Welfare State.
+For example, the Conservative politician Richard Austin 'Rab' Butler oversaw the 1944 Education Act that introduced free secondary school education for all across England and Wales.

-It is crucial to note that the Coalition government themselves based many of these acts on existing reforms made by previous governments, such as the 1906-1914 Liberal administration.
+Both the Labour Government and the Coalition Government based many of their reforms on existing changes made by previous governments, such as the 1906-1914 Liberal administration.